May 16-19, 2022

 Come and enjoy the company of other fiber enthusiasts, grow your skills, finish a project or start a new one.
 And, when you need to stretch, the grounds at Menucha are refreshing and welcoming.

-Housing will be in Wright Hall If you have any mobility concerns, please let us know so we may assign you an appropriate room.
+Housing will be in Wright Hall (shared rooms) and Beam House (single rooms, will have a shared bathroom) If you have any mobility concerns, please let us know so we may assign you an appropriate room.

 Punch Needle Teacher: Pat Finlayson

 Pat is a certified Oxford punch needle instructor with over 20 years of traditional rug hooking experience.
 She loves sharing her knowledge and skills with others and fosters a positive experience for all students in a friendly atmosphere.
 She first encountered punch needle in 2012, while living in Vermont, and was drawn to the depth, texture and richness of this fiber art.
 Punch needle techniques are a great way to embellish your traditional rug hooking.
 Pat has developed a passion for hand dying yarns which have become much sought after by rug hookers and continues to this day.

 This workshop retreat at Menucha is an opportunity to work on a project of your choice with an experienced instructor available for consultation and guidance.
 Pat will answer individual questions, provide tips, finishing techniques covered with written directions, multiple handouts and help with color planning.
 Start something new or bring a piece in progress.
 Punch needle is fun, fast and an easy craft to learn.